 Ecwid is an eCommerce plugin that enables you to create a fully functional online shop without having to write any code.
 The plugin has an intuitive interface and supports an unlimited number of products, attributes, payment gateways, and currencies.
 It also provides a customer wishlist feature, which allows customers to save products for future purchases.
 Ecwid also comes with free email marketing and social media integration features which allow you to promote your products on social media and send product updates to your customers through email campaigns.

 Pricing: Free plan with up to 10 products and limited features.

-Continuing its unique approach to eCommerce on WordPress, many components of the store are hosted on Prodigy’s own cloud, while the core WordPress site can be hosted anywhere.
+Continuing its unique approach to eCommerce on WordPress, many components of the store are hosted by Prodigy on AWS, while the core WordPress site can be hosted anywhere.
 This is done to help with site speed and security.

 Easy Digital Downloads

 Easy Digital Downloads Website Homepage

 If your online store focuses on selling digital products–like music files or eBooks–the Easy Digital Download plugin is probably your best option for selling those items on your website.
 It’s easy to set up and customize and has built-in support for PayPal and other payment gateways.
 You can also integrate with MailChimp for marketing campaigns and analytics tools like Google Analytics so you will know how well your website and ads are performing.